 An Abkazhian terrorist affiliated with Desperado.

-Small Name, Big Ego: Considers himself to be Abkhazia's savior against Russian domination, and thinks Mistral is interested in him.
-In reality, he "barely registers as a blip on Russia's radar", Mistral is actually fixated on Raiden, and Dolzaev is merely just a pawn in Desperado's game.
+Small Name, Big Ego: Considers himself Abkhazia's savior against Russian domination and thinks Mistral is interested in him.
+In reality, he "barely registers as a blip on Russia's radar," Mistral is actually fixated on Raiden, and Dolzaev is merely just a pawn in Desperado's game.

 Taking You with Me: After being trapped in the refinery, he decides to blow himself up along with it in a final act of resistance against the Russians.
 Raiden begrudgingly respects Dolzaev's dedication, but concludes that killing yourself when backed into a corner is merely suicide.

 Cyborg: What he ultimately becomes.
 He doesn't seem to mind it.
 He still retains his original head and left arm, and Doktor remarks that Raiden preserved his lower half, thus meaning he will still be able to have children.

 Damsel out of Distress: Gets kidnapped and held hostage at gunpoint, but tells Raiden to cut down his captor regardless of what happens to him.
 He even gives him an opening to slice through.

 Shoot the Hostage/Half the Man He Used to Be: Jesus...
 A Desperado doctor holds George at gunpoint is taken down when Raiden (with George's consent, mind you) cuts them both in half half.
 Judging by where the blade cut, it went through both lungs and his heart.
 He gets better, but still, yeesh...

 Taking You with Me: The reason he allows Raiden to do the above is that he'd be "taking [The Doctor] to hell with [him]".
 Damn... this kid is a Badass.

 Translation Convention: He speaks with a thick (and hilariously bad) Guyanese accent, but the subtitles translate it to normal English.